csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

-RSelenium works by operating a version of a internet browser that R can directly interact with.
+RSelenium works by operating a version of an internet browser that R can directly interact with.
 One of the easiest ways to create this virtual browser is through installing Docker[link].
 Docker creates a virtual browser for Rselenium, and by extension us, to directly send commands to the browser.
 It also allows for our code to be reproducible and run bug-free, as we can specify exactly which browser version and type our code should run with.

 After installing docker, using the command prompt to begin running the browser -